In this chapter we will cover three basic

 It takes a lot of drilling and practical use to become fully familiar with the Meter and become an expert.
 Meter skills is one important basic skill that sets apart a passable auditor and a real Professional.

 You have to handle an actual Meter and get familiar with it.
-That is what the Meter drills (EM drills) are all about.
+That is what the Expert Metering drills (EM drills) are all about.

-You handle the Meter you touch it and let go.
-You turn all the different knobs on it and you put your twin and a number of other students and bystanders on it in order to do the drills and gain the skills.
+You handle the Meter, you touch it and let go.
+You work all the different knobs on it and you put your twin and a number of other students and bystanders on it in order to do the drills and gain the skills.

 Once you have learned to use it, you will find it is a precision instrument.

 The Meter tells you what the pc's mind is doing when he is made to think of something.